gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Trolls?"
 Grappa Gas said skeptically.
 "What would trolls be doing there?
-They haven't come down this far in---"
+They haven't come down this far in—"

 "Grappa!"
 Noxy stomped her foot.